missionpinball/mpf-docs/config/achievement_groups.rst

 Events in this list, when posted, will randomly pick on of the available achievements and change it to its "selected" state.
-This is useful when a game is starting and you want one of the avaiable achievements to start in a selected state. (e.g. pick a random mission to be highlighted.)
+This is useful when a game is starting and you want one of the available achievements to start in a selected state. (e.g. pick a random mission to be highlighted.)

+Note that the ``allow_selection_change_while_disabled:`` controls whether these events will work when the achievement group is disabled.

 The "available" achievements which could be chosen here include achievements that are one of the following: